BN11: Planting new hedges

 Use other native shrub species intermixed randomly with the main species, rather than planted in a block or blocks.

-Consider planting new hedgerow trees if they are characteristic of the local landscape.
+Consider planting new hedgerow trees if they’re characteristic of the local landscape character.

 Control competitive weeds (including brambles, nettles and grasses) during the first growing season.
-These weeds reduce the growth rate of the new plants by competing for soil moisture, nutrients and light.
-Avoid using a strimmer as these can damage the plants.
+You should not use a strimmer as these can damage the plants.

 Fence off the plants if sheep, cattle or horses graze the land.
 Keep fences far enough away so the hedgerow can grow at least 1.5m in width.

-If there is a known problem with rabbits or hares you may need rabbit netting, either on its own or with stock fencing.
+If there’s a known problem with rabbits or hares you can use rabbit netting, either on its own or with stock fencing.

-Look out for signs of soil damage and erosion such as capping, rilling and brown water runoff on long or steep slopes (particularly on sandy soils) and prioritise areas of high erosion risk, in particular areas adjacent to watercourses.
+Look out for signs of soil damage and erosion such as capping, rilling and brown water runoff on long or steep slopes (particularly on sandy soils).
+Prioritise areas of high erosion risk, in particular areas adjacent to watercourses.

 Updates to this page